Canoeing The French River From Top To Bottom:

 - the Keso Point pictograph site.

-We also wanted to do the Gorge stretch from Highway 69 down to Ox Bay.
+- the Gorge stretch from Highway 69 down to Ox Bay.

 Every time we’ve crossed the Hwy 69 bridge on the way up North to another canoe trip and again on the way back, we’d look down that dramatic corridor and say – “Someday we’re going down that!”